VenLL/tswd-portfolio-Ven/final-project-part-two.md

 Note:
 Unfortunately, I encountered many difficulties when trying to upload my Tableau interactive charts to shorthand.
-Thus, at this stage,screenshot images of my interactive charts were uploaded to shorthand instead of the published interactive charts themselves.
+Thus, at this stage, screenshot images of my interactive charts were uploaded to shorthand instead of the published interactive charts themselves.
 I will make sure that my interactive charts are uploadable and viewable in shorthand before the final project’s final phase and presentation.

 # User research